 Q: At what point is it recommended that a candidate make a personal campus visit to an NCAA Equestrian college in which she's interested?

-A: New Legislation for 2018-19: Under NCAA rules, if a candidate wishes to make an "unofficial" visit (i.e., the candidate covers all of her own travel expenses), she is welcome to visit an Equestrian campus at any time during her high school years – although freshman and sophomore athletes cannot have face to face contact with a coach when visiting the campus or the school’s equestrian facility.
+A: New Legislation for 2019-20: Under NCAA rules, if a candidate wishes to make an "unofficial" visit (i.e., the candidate covers all of her own travel expenses), she is welcome to visit an Equestrian campus at any time during her high school years – although freshman and sophomore athletes cannot have face to face contact with a coach when visiting the campus or the school’s equestrian facility.
 If a PSA visits a school unofficially on or after August 1 of her junior year in high school she would be permitted to have face to face contact with a coaching staff.
-If a candidate is formally invited by an Equestrian coach to make an "official" visit (i.e., the host college covers some or all of the candidate's travel expenses), she cannot make that official visit until September 1 of her junior year in high school.
-Under NCAA rules, candidates are permitted to accept up to five official visits (to five different NCAA Equestrian colleges) during their senior year.
+If a candidate is formally invited by an Equestrian coach to make an "official" visit (i.e., the host college covers some or all of the candidate's travel expenses), she cannot make that official visit until August 1 of her junior year in high school.
+Under NCAA rules, candidates are permitted to accept up to five official visits (to five different NCAA Equestrian colleges) after August 1 of her junior year.
 While a candidate may wish to make a campus visit during her high school's spring break, coaches caution that this may not always be the best time – as NCAA Equestrian colleges often are at the height of their spring competition season during that period.